fiandev/fiandev/README.md

   ## quotes
   ```
   # Indonesia
-  "Aku sudah kehilangan hidup ini.
-Saya tidak bermaksud untuk meregangkannya dengan mengorbankan kehormatan saya." - Jean dari anime Claymore
+  "Menjalani hidup Anda sepenuhnya sampai saat kematian Anda, ini adalah aturan untuk dijalani di dunia mana pun." - Crusty dari anime Log Horizon

   # English
-  "I already lost this life.
-I do not intend to stretch it out at the cost of my honor." - Jean from anime Claymore
+  "Living your life to the fullest 'til the moment of your death, this is the rule to live by in any world." - Crusty from anime Log Horizon

   # Auto generated from : https://kyoko.rei.my.id/api/quotes.php
   ```